Note

 Vault System

-The vault system is a core component of Flow, providing secure storage, management, and retrieval of secrets across workspaces and executables.
+The vault system provides secure storage, management, and retrieval of secrets across workspaces and executables.
 It extends the executable environment with multiple encryption backends.

 Implementation: github.com/flowexec/vault